thi-ng/umbrella/packages/layout/README.md

 Configurable nested 2D grid layout manager.

-Currently, this package features only a single grid layout allocator, as well as more [generic supporting types](https://github.com/thi-ng/umbrella/tree/develop/packages/layout/src/api.ts) to define other layout types / implementations.
+Currently, this package features two grid layout strategies (each based on requesting/allocating cells of a desired size), as well as more [general supporting types](https://github.com/thi-ng/umbrella/tree/develop/packages/layout/src/api.ts) to define other layout types / implementations.

+A brief overview and comparison of the available strategies is provided further below.

 ## Status